 Then suddenly an almighty crash came from the nearby forest.
 Branch after branch could be heard snapping and swaying as leaves fell and the trees swayed, but the culprit was still nowhere to be seen!!
 As the trees finally parted we spotted the bright orange fur of a large male against the dense green backdrop ready for his morning feed!
 This was it, as he got closer and closer we knew we’d finally get to see Orangutans in Kuching!
 He swung with a sort of comical elegance, a brilliant and yet haphazard strength and coordination from tree to tree before settling down on one of the wooden platforms!
 Our hearts jumped and sang, with lumps in our throats and misty eyes we were finally stood right in front of this most wonderful creature!
 Finally, the dream of seeing Orangutans in Borneo had come true!

-We saw one of the huge mature alpha male apes with his long fur and huge face, a mountain of a creature stood tall towering over the ranger offering bananas below.
+We saw one of the huge mature alpha male apes with his long fur and huge face, a mountain of a creature stood tall towering over the Ranger offering bananas below.
 A quite intimidating sight but the gentle and caring nature he took the fruit from his hand just shows how much mutual respect there is here between the rangers and the animals for which they care.
-We also spotted a younger male and a mature female, both very similar in appearance as the larger face had not yet began to develop in the juvenile.
+We also spotted a younger male and a mature female, both very similar in appearance as the larger face had not yet begun to develop in the juvenile.
 Both kept their distance from the older and more dominant male but given their smaller and more agile shape seemed to swing with much more speed and zest through the jungle vines and tree top platforms.

 Orangutans in Kuching: Standing in awe as we watch these cheeky and fascinating endangered animals at the Semmengoh Orangutan sanctuary in Borneo